ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

        cmci_password: "{{ cmci_password }}"

-If you wish to use the same values in **all** CMCI modules, you can assign them to the group called **cmci_group**.
+If you want to use the same values in **all** CMCI modules, you can assign them to the group called **cmci_group**.

 .. code-block:: yaml